radiantearth/stac-api-spec/ogcapi-features/README.md

 Implementing OAFeat enables a wider range of clients to access the API's STAC Items, as it is a more widely implemented protocol than STAC.

-## API Evolution

-The STAC API is still a work in progress.
-It currently tries to adhere to the OGC API - Features (OAFeat) specification, with some STAC specific extensions.
-The OAFeat portion of the API is provided in the *[openapi.yaml](openapi.yaml)* in this directory, and represents the version of OAFeat that is currently being used by STAC.
-It may diverge some with the *[OAFeat](https://github.com/opengeospatial/ogcapi-features)* spec at any given time, either out of date or 'ahead', with proposals to align OAFeat.
-The long term goal is for STAC's API and OAFeat to completely align, ideally all of STAC API is made from OAFeat plus its extension ecosystem, and STAC just focuses on the content.
-But until then STAC will work to bring practical implementation experience to OAFeat.

 ## Examples

 Note that the OAFeat endpoints *only* supports HTTP GET.
 HTTP POST requests are not supported.
+If POST is required it is recommended to use STAC Item Search, as it can be constrained to a single collection to act the same as an OAFeat `items` endpoint.

 Request all the data in `mycollection` that is in New Zealand: